Student Code of Conduct

 Registered Sex Offenders

 "Megan's Law" protects our communities and universities by mandating that convicted sex offenders register with the state through the Division of Criminal Justice Services.
 Information regarding these convicted sex offenders is obtainable through local police agencies having jurisdiction.
-Such information may also be obtained through our Office of Public Safety by calling 718-817-2222 and asking for the Operations Manager or Duty Supervisor.
+Such information may also be obtained through our Department of Public Safety by calling 718-817-2222 and asking for the Operations Manager or Duty Supervisor.

 Police agencies having jurisdiction on our three campuses are as follows: